ros-realtime/reference-system/README.md

 The `RUN_BENCHMARK` CMake variable will tell CMake to build the benchmark tests that will check the reference system against its requirements before running a sweep of tests to generate trace files and reports.
 Without the `RUN_BENCHMARK` variable set to `True` only the standard linter tests will be run.

-The `TEST_PLATFORM` tests whether the tests are being run from a [supported platform](#supported-platforms) or not.
-This flag can be ommited if you would like to run the tests on a development system before running them on a supported platform.

 ## Contributing